Rakshith1997-netizen/Rakshith1997-netizen/README.md

 🏸 I smash on the badminton court like it's a boss fight 💬 I talk to ChatGPT like it’s my therapist.
-🎌 Anime runs in my veins (yes, I’ve cried over fictional characters) ☕ I run on caffeine, curiosity, and just a *little* chaos.
+🎌 Anime runs in my veins (yes, I’ve cried over fictional characters)

 ---